UPDATED March 16, 2021

 Vision for the Future

-Through consistent and positive leadership, the Business Management club has quickly grown from a small group of roughly 60 members to a broad base of 1,800, yet there are no plans to stop expanding, Davis explained.
+Through consistent and positive leadership, the Forbes School of Business and Technology Management / Business / Diversity Thought Leaders Club has quickly grown from a small group of roughly 60 members to a broad base of 3,200, yet there are no plans to stop expanding, Davis explained.
 Instead, the club is focusing on its next phase.

 Interested in Joining?

-Clearly, now is an exciting time for Global Campus students to get involved with the Business Management Club.
+Clearly, now is an exciting time for UAGC students to get involved with the Forbes School of Business and Technology Management / Business / Diversity Thought Leaders Club.
 For more information or to become a part of the growing organization, visit the LinkedIn page.